kenaths/phpstan-fixer/README.md

 ## Safety

-- The tool creates `.bak` backup files before modifying any source files
+- Use `--backup` to create `.bak` backup files before modifying any source files
 - Use `--dry-run` to preview changes before applying them
 - Always review the changes and test your code after running the fixer
 - Use version control to track changes